Roman

 Alexandria in Egypt, the passion of the holy martyrs

-Philere, bishop, and Philoromus, tribune
+Philere, bishop, and Philoromus, tribune of

-relatives and friends to spare themselves.
-Both,
+friends to spare themselves.
+Both, having offered their

-martyrdom from the Lord.
+necks, received the palms of martyrdom from the Lord.

 4.

-Pelusium in Egypt: Saint Isidore, priest,
+Pelusium in Egypt: Saint Isidore, priest, who,

-of Saint Aventinus, bishop, who previously
+Saint Aventinus, bishop, who previously held

-held the seat of the bishopric of Chartres.
+the seat of the bishopric of Chartres.

 6.